 The Opera House is one of the world’s greatest buildings.
 It is World Heritage listed and an internationally famous symbol of modern Australia.

 The Face is at the very heart of St Kilda’s beachside retail, hospitality and tourist precinct.

-The Carlton and United Breweries Malt Store is an industrial building with a spectacular redbrick façade and Romanesque features.
+The Carlton and United Breweries Malt Store is a heritage industrial building with a spectacular redbrick façade and Romanesque features.
 It was designed by HV&A Champion in 1904.

-Arts West is a new University of Melbourne building.
+Arts West is a University of Melbourne landmark.
 Its striking façade features images of objects from the University’s cultural collections.

 The Desalination Plant is an insurance policy for our most precious resource.

 If you fly in to Port Hedland (as pretty much everyone who goes there does), beyond the vast expanses of red desert soil you’ll see the black-and-white striped roof of Wanangkura Stadium.
 The colours are for the local South Hedland Swans football team, one of several local sporting groups who use the venue.

 Werribee Open Range Zoo brings Africa to Victoria: it is unique in Australia and visitors love it.